pdf-raku/PDF-Tags-raku/docs/Tags/Attr.md

   * Str / text

     The value as a text string.
-In the case of an array, the values are space seperated.
+In the case of an array, the values are space separated.

   * gist